stevekrouse/cycle/README.md

   * JavaScript events

 ### Current technical projects

-  * initial page should have some blocks on it

-  * button should have text inside by default
-  * same with link
-  * and image
-  * fix scaffolded input and delete empty input
-  * print should have text inside by default

-  * make the output body not suck with no padding by default (without messing up the 100% height thing)

   * prevention of name collisions
     * if one variable name is contianed within another variable